clutchio/clutch/docs/ab-testing-android.rst

 ===========

 If you don't have an account on your Clutch.io instance yet, you'll need to `do that first`_.
+If you don't have a Clutch.io instance set up yet, follow the steps on the `Clutch project README`_.
 Otherwise, follow the steps below.

 Getting Started